 Table of contents

-- The pros and cons of including a picture on your resume.
+- The pros and cons of including a picture on your resume

-- When it's appropriate to include a photo, and when it's not.
+- When it's appropriate to include a photo, and when it's not

-- Alternatives to adding a picture.
+- Alternatives to adding a picture

-- Tips to make your resume stand out without a photo.
+- Tips to make your resume stand out without a photo

 Should You Put a Picture on Your Resume?

-Let's explore what those reasons are, along with other factors to consider when making this decision.
-That way, you can have a robust understanding of how to make a great resume for your next job.
+Let's explore when an application calls for a resume picture, so you can have a solid understanding of how to make a great resume for your next job.

 When Is It Appropriate to Include a Picture?